Eterion/ES6css/docs/const.md

 ```

 List of keyword and color values.
 You probably want to define your colors here.
-The keyword for a color can pretty much anything, including a valid color value
+The keyword for a color can be pretty much anything, including a valid color
-(for example `gray`), the [color](/fn.md#color) function takes care of
+value (for example `gray`), the [color](/fn.md#color) function takes care of
 everything and will always check for color keys before using the actual color.

 ## color-scale